dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/aspnet-core-module.md

 ## What ASP.NET Core Module does

-ANCM is a native IIS module that hooks into the IIS pipeline very early in the request cycle and immediately redirects all traffic to the backend ASP.NET Core application.
-All requests - even those mapped to top level Handlers like ASPX - bypass the IIS pipeline and are forwarded to the ASP.NET Core application.
+ANCM is a native IIS module that hooks into the IIS pipeline and redirects traffic to the backend ASP.NET Core application.
+Most other modules, such as windows authentication, still get a chance to run.
+ANCM only takes control when a handler is selected for the request, and handler mapping is defined in the application *web.config* file.

 Because ASP.NET Core applications run in a process separate from the IIS worker process, ANCM also does process management.
 ANCM starts the process for the ASP.NET Core application when the first request comes in and restarts it when it crashes.
 This is essentially the same behavior as classic ASP.NET applications that run in-process in IIS and are managed by WAS (Windows Activation Service).